 Travel Awards for the AATS Foundation

-Chinese cardiothoracic surgeons are eligible for a $1,000 travel award to the 2019 AATS Hands-on Programs at Drum Tower Hospital in Nanjing, China.
+Chinese cardiothoracic surgeons are eligible for a $1,000 travel award to the 2019 AATS Education Program at Drum Tower Hospital in Nanjing, China.

 Funded by Edwards Lifesciences Foundation, this program directly addresses the Edwards Lifesciences Foundation Every Heartbeat Matters initiative of impacting the global burden of heart valve disease by supporting the education, screening, and treatment of 1.5 million underserved people by 2020.

 Chinese cardiothoracic surgeons from under-resourced facilities who are treating underserved patients and looking to acquire additional skills and knowledge to enhance the care they provide are eligible to apply for this award to attend the 2019 AATS Education Program in Nanjing, China.

 To apply for a travel award, Chinese cardiothoracic surgeons must fill out the application request form and provide information on the role they currently play in serving underserved individuals, as well as how the hands-on program will assist them in expanding their patient base.
 Successful applicants will be reimbursed up to $1,000 after the conclusion of the program to assist with airfare and hotel accommodations.
 If you cannot accept a US check, a wiring fee will be deducted from your award to transfer the funds to your account.

 Faculty in Attendance

 Duke E. Cameron, MD, Cardiac Surgeon, Massachusetts General Hospital, Boston, Massachusetts, 98th AATS President